balazs-bamer/UDBGraph/README.md

 LockGuard2    		|util.h			|Class for simultaneously locking two mutexes and have the destructor for RAII cleanup in case of an exception.
 BaseException 		|exception.h	|Common base class for all custom exceptions.
 It stores the description in a character array, and if enabled, appends a demangled backtrace to it.
 Backtrace id enabled if DEBUG is defined and we use a glibc and glibcxx.
 UpsException 		|exception.h	|Exception class for UpscaleDB BaseException handling, uses its built-in messages.
+DebugException 		|exception.h	|Intended for reporting internal errors of the UDBGraph library.
+Should not occur if mature enough.
 GraphException 		|exception.h	|Exception class for graph management related errors, base class for more specific ones.
 PermissionException	|exception.h	|Exception for reporting access permission related errors.
 TransactionException|exception.h	|Exception for reporting transaction-related errors.
 LockedException 	|exception.h	|Exception for reporting locking problems, for example an other transaction locks a graph elem we want to perform an action on.
 ExistenceException 	|exception.h	|Exception for reporting problems regarding accessing deleted or not registered elements.
+CorruptionException	|exception.h	|Exception for reporting database integrity problems.
 DatabaseException	|exception.h	|Exception for reporting database management related problems.
 IllegalMethodException|exception.h	|Exception for reporting illegal method use, for example setting end on a node.
 IllegalArgumentException|exception.h|Exception for reporting illegal arguments.